My name is Mike. I lecture in English and writing at the University of Waterloo. I got my PhD there.

 We also use metonymy in performative speech acts (think J.L.
 Austin) and conversational implicature (think H.P.
-Grice), such as when you say something like, “Jeez, d’ya think you could maybe clean your room?” when you really mean, “Please clean your damn room.”
+Grice), such as when you say something like, “Hey, do you think you could maybe clean your room?” when you really mean, “Please clean your room.”

 In my undergrad I wrote for and eventually edited Volume 42 of Golden Words Newspaper at Queen’s University in Kingston ON.
 It is a comedy paper.
 We put together 12-24 pages of content each week.
 We lured new writers with the promise of free pizza and Pakistani cuisine.
 Sometimes on Wednesdays after a press meeting we played Starcraft on the computers.